circleci/circleci-docs/jekyll/_cci2/monitoring.md

 To set environment variables create a file called `/etc/circle-installation-customizations` with environment variable entries, for example, `export CIRCLE_OPTION_A=foo`.

-## Basic System Monitoring with CloudWatch

-Enable CloudWatch by going to Replicated Admin > Settings > Enhanced AWS Integration (1.0 Only) > Enable Cloudwatch, for example, `https://example.com:8800/settings#enhanced_aws`. **Note:** CloudWatch does **not** support monitoring of macOS containers.

-CloudWatch already monitors the health and basic checks for EC2 instances, for example, CPU, memory, disk space, and basic counts with alerts.
-Consider upgrading machine types for the Services instance or decrease the number of CPUs per container if CPU or memory become a bottleneck.

 ## Advanced System Monitoring